mapFactory/Github-Map/README.md

 ###How to use.
 Navigate to repository directory in your terminal.<br>
+folder acting upon requires subfolders and files in each folder.

 Clone down the master repository you wish to modify into the "my_repositories" folder.<br>
 In terminal, run rake submodulize_folder.